bucs110a0spring22/ch-4-lab-afried55/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
-This program make a sine, cosine, and tangent graph with turtle.
+This program makes a sine, cosine, and tangent graph with turtle.
 It also sets the world coordinates and makes an axis.

 ## GRACE DAYS
 Grace days used for this assignment: 0